-It might look like the problem is not that important in the case of server-to-server integrations, but it actually is.
+It might appear that the problem is not as significant in the case of server-to-server integrations, but it actually is.
 Imagine that a partner provides a public service of their own that uses your API under the hood.
-That usually means there is an endpoint in the partner's backend that performs a request to the API and returns the result, and this endpoint perfectly suits as a free replacement of direct access to the API for a cybercriminal.
-Of course, you might say this fraud is a problem of partners', but, first, it would be naïve to expect each partner develops their own anti-fraud system, and, second, it's just sub-optimal: obviously, a centralized anti-fraud system would be way more effective than a bunch of amateur implementations.
-Also, server keys might also be stolen: it's much harder than stealing client keys but doable.
-With any popular API, sooner or later you will face the situation of stolen keys made available to the public (or a key owner just shared it with acquaintances out of the kindness of their heart).
+This usually means there is an endpoint in the partner's backend that makes a request to the API and returns the result, and this endpoint can be easily used by a cybercriminal as a free replacement for direct access to the API.
+Of course, you might argue that this fraud is the partner's problem, but firstly, it would be naïve to expect that every partner develops their own anti-fraud system, and secondly, it is sub-optimal: a centralized anti-fraud system would undoubtedly be way more effective than a collection of amateur implementations.
+Furthermore, server keys might also be stolen; although, it's more challenging than stealing client keys, it's still feasible.
+With any popular API, sooner or later you will encounter the situation of stolen keys being made available to the public (or a key owner sharing it with acquaintances out of kindness).

-One way or another, a problem of independent validation arises: how can we control whether the API endpoint is requested by a user in compliance with the terms of service?
+In one way or another, the issue of independent validation arises: how can we control whether the API endpoint is being requested by a user in compliance with the terms of service?

-Mobile applications might be conveniently tracked through their identifiers in the corresponding store (Google Play, App Store, etc.), so it makes sense to require this identifier to be passed by partners as an API initialization parameter.
-Websites with some degree of confidence might be identified by the Referer and Origin HTTP headers.
+Mobile applications could be conveniently tracked through their identifiers in the corresponding store (Google Play, App Store, etc.), so it makes sense to require this identifier to be passed by partners as an API initialization parameter.
+Websites, with some degree of confidence, can be identified by the Referer and Origin HTTP headers.

-This data is not itself reliable, but it allows for making cross-checks:
+This data is not entirely reliable, but it allows for cross-checks:

-If a key was issued for one specific domain but requests are coming with a different Referer, it makes sense to investigate the situation and maybe ban the possibility to access the API with this Referer or this key. • If an application initializes API by providing a key registered to another application, it makes sense to contact the store administration and ask for removing one of the apps.
+- If a key was issued for one specific domain but requests are coming with a different Referer, it makes sense to investigate the situation and maybe ban the possibility of accessing the API with this Referer or this key. - If an application initializes the API by providing a key registered to another application, it makes sense to contact the store administration and request the removal of one of the apps.

-NB: Don't forget to set infinite limits for using the API with the localhost, 127.0.0.1 / [::1] Referers, and also for your own sandbox if it exists.
-Yes, abusers will sooner or later learn this fact and will start exploiting it, but otherwise, you will ban local development and your own website much sooner than that.
+NB: Don't forget to set infinite limits for using the API with the localhost and 127.0.0.1 / [::1] Referers, and also for your own sandbox if it exists.
+Yes, abusers will sooner or later learn this fact and start exploiting it, but otherwise, you will ban local development and your own website much sooner than that.